Select Page

 If you love books and reading, have a fairly analytical mind, would love to be a business owner, and are looking for a career change or a part-time career opportunity, indexing might be just the thing for you.

 Preparing book indexes (and other kinds of indexes) is a viable career option.
-It’s an important function in the publishing world, almost always done by freelancers.
-It appeals to those who love to organize information and things–it is analytical, intellectual.
+It’s an important function in the publishing world, and almost always done by freelancers.
+It appeals to those who love to organize information and things.
+It is analytical and intellectual.
 It appeals to those with an entrepreneurial bent.
 It gives you the freedom to run your own business with very little equipment and no up-front investment (no fees, no franchise, no pyramid scheme).
 And it allows you to set your own work hours.

 Here’s how it works.
-Once a book is in final form and all laid out, the editorial changes have been made, all the graphics and illustrations are in place, and it is almost ready to go to the printer, the book is ready for an indexer to create the index that appears at the back of the book.
+After a book has been written and edited it is ready for an indexer to create the index that appears at the back of the book.
 That’s the part of the book that helps a reader or researcher find the information in the text of the book.
 It’s like a vault of data in alphabetical order, telling you where to go in the book to find information.
 It’s a road map to the book.

-At that point in the publishing process, the client (a publisher, or a book production house) contacts you and asks you to prepare an index.
+The client (typically a publisher, author, editor, or a book production house) contacts you and asks you to prepare an index.
 You agree on price and timeframe, the publisher sends an electronic file, and you now do the work of creating the index on your own premises, using your own computer and software.

 What you are actually doing is reading the book and thinking as you read where you would list the concepts and information in an alphabetical list if you wanted to find it again at a later time.
 This is the thought process you need to have.
 You are creating a “finding tool” for the reader.